Mossharbor/Mossharbor.ScenarioTestFramework/README.md

-# ScenarioTestAlizer
+# Mossharbor.TestFramework
-A framework for writing scenario tests in a modular componentized fashion.
+A framework for easily writing scenario based tests